By Michael Lanza

 • The Franconia Notch area offers similarly broad possibilities.
 I’ve made a 17.4-mile loop from the notch over the five summits of Franconia Ridge—Flume, Liberty, Little Haystack, Lincoln, and Lafayette—that took in the sweeping views of the Whites on the long ridge traverse, as well as some trails and summits that see a lot less traffic.

 • But the king of huge dayhikes in the Whites is the Pemi Loop, a 32-mile, approximately 10,000-vertical-foot circuit from Lincoln Woods Trailhead on the Kancamagus Highway over Bondcliff, Mounts Bond and Garfield, and Franconia Ridge.
-Two friends and I—all of us in our fifties—repeated it last summer, 10 years after first doing it.
-See this short blog post about that day, and watch for my upcoming feature story.
+Two friends and I—all of us in our fifties—repeated it not long ago, 10 years after first doing it.
+See my feature story about that day.

 If you believe you have the stuff for one of these big days in the Whites—or if you’re planning shorter dayhikes or backpacking trips through these peaks and want a digital preview of what they look like—see all of my stories about the White Mountains at The Big Outside, including these: